Aldersgate Mission Conference

 The plenary will span an entire day, featuring lessons, the exchange of best practices, and the development of our discipleship process.
 This comprehensive agenda will include a mix of lectures and workshops, allowing participants to engage deeply and recognize the necessity for intentionality in our Church’s discipleship ministries.

-Plenary 4 will focus on basic to intermediate-level lessons in pastoral counseling, with an additional emphasis on self-care during this session.
+Plenary 4 will focus on basic to intermediate-level lessons on pastoral care with additional emphasis on the personhood of the care provider.

 Moving Forward Discussion (The Planning)